 9. Irene and Daisy MacGregor Medical Scholarship

-The Daughters of the American Revolution bestows the Irene and Daisy MacGregor Medical Scholarship for $5,000 to graduate students holding a cumulative GPA of 3.25 or higher.
-Applicants must be enrolling full-time at an accredited medical schools for MD and DO degrees or pursuing an advanced practice degree (MSN or DNP) for psychiatric nursing.
-The DAR’s other merit-based scholarships include the Alice W. Rooke Scholarship and Richard and Elizabeth Dean Scholarship.
+The Daughters of the American Revolution offers the Irene and Daisy MacGregor Medical Scholarship.
+It’s $5,000 to a graduate student holding a cumulative GPA of 3.25 or higher.
+Applicants must be enrolling full-time at an accredited medical schools for MD and DO degrees.
+Or they must be pursuing an advanced practice degree (MSN or DNP) for psychiatric nursing.
+The DAR’s other merit based scholarships include the Alice W. Rooke Scholarship and Richard and Elizabeth Dean Scholarship.

 Contact